lrmoreno007/ESP8266-Arduino-Spanish/doc/esp8266wifi/station-class.rst

 reconnect
 ^^^^^^^^^

-Reconnect the station.
-This is done by disconnecting from the access point an then initiating connection back to the same AP.
+Reconecta la estación.
+Esto se hace por desconexión del punto de acceso y entonces volviendo a conectar al mismo punto de acceso.

 .. code:: cpp

     WiFi.reconnect()

+Notes:

-Notes: 1.
-Station should be already connected to an access point.
+1. Station should be already connected to an access point.
 If this is not the case, then function will return ``false`` not performing any action.

 2. If ``true`` is returned it means that connection sequence has been successfully started.
 User should still check for connection status, waiting until ``WL_CONNECTED`` is reported:

 .. code:: cpp